CaioCavalcanti/aws-developer-certification/services/IAM.md

 - Security credentials available: AWS access key, X.509 certificate, SSH key (only for CodeCommit at the moment), password for web app logins, or a MFA device
 - You can't set usage quota for individual IAM users.
 Limits are set at the account level.
 - There is no limit to the number of IAM roles you can assume, but you can only act as one IAM role when making requests to AWS services
+- You can protect APIs with MFA, it is available for all AWS services that support temporary security credentials
+- MFA cannot be used with federated users